section-engineering-education/engineering-education/content/articles/creating an audio book using PDF3, Tkinter and Python Text to Speech(Pyttsx3)/index.md

 ### What is Pyttsx3?

-From the official documentation, Python Text to Speech version 3 (`pyttsx3`) is a text-to-speech conversion library in Python.
+From the [Pyttsx3 official documentation](https://pyttsx3.readthedocs.io/en/latest/), Python Text to Speech version 3 (`pyttsx3`) is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.

 ### Application